d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 #### Description

-Use this command to update the firmware via URI.
+Use this command to update the firmware via URI. iLO must be able to access the URI for update to complete successfully.
+This command only supports firmware with a `.bin` extension.

 <aside class="notice">The firmware update command is only supported in <b>iLO 4 2.20</b> or higher.</aside>